apptentive/apptentive-titanium/README.md

     apptentiveModule.presentSurveyControllerWithTags("testSurvey", "testTag");

-We will then send a notification when the survey has been sent to Apptentive.
-You can let users know by adding this:
+We will then send a notification when the survey has been sent to Apptentive:

     apptentiveModule.addEventListener('ATSurveySentNotification', function(e) {
         Ti.API.info('Apptentive Survey was sent! ' + e.type);